napari/napari-animation/README.md

 ## Is everything animate-able?

 Unfortunately, not yet!
-Currently we capture and animate differences in the following objects
+Currently differences in the following objects are tracked by the `Animation` class

 - `Viewer.camera`
 - `Viewer.dims`